Individual Development Account

 Match Rate and Qualified Withdrawals

-FCF will match participant’s savings at a rate of 3:1.
-IDA participants will create
+FCF will match participant’s savings at a rate of 2:1.
+IDA participants create a

 saving.
-IDA participants will be expected to save at their goal rate each month.
-In
+IDA participants are expected to save the amount defined in their

-the savings term, the money goes directly to the vendor for the asset purchase
+to the approved vendor for the asset purchase.

 Qualified asset purchase includes: